Wednesday, 6 February 2019

 in which these busts are attributed to Roubiliac.

-This is obviously mistaken - the bust of Cromwell by Rysbrack now at the Huntington would appear to be the bust on the left in the 19th/20th Century photograph above.
+This is obviously a case of mistaken identity- the bust of Cromwell is perhaps the Rysbrack now at the Huntington would appear to be the bust on the left in the 19th/20th Century photograph above, but close comparison with the photograph above suggests that although very close it is most likely to be the missing bust of Cromwell probably by Laurence Anderson Holme, which follows the form of the Rysbrack bust particularly in the hair and armour

-The bust on the right would appear to be the bust of William III also by Rysbrack.
+The bust on the right would appear to be the bust of William III also aftyer Rysbrack.

 More research work is needed, but it would seem too much of a coincidence that versions of three of the busts from Langley Park - Cromwell, Hampden, and if I am correct the full bottom wigged William III are now those busts at the Huntington Library.